xunit/xunit/.github/ISSUE_TEMPLATE.md

 Before you file a bug...

 * Is this a question?
-  Ask it on our Slack server: https://xunit.slack.com/ Not a member?
-Sign up here: https://xunit-slackin.herokuapp.com/
+  Ask it on our discussion area: https://github.com/xunit/xunit/discussions
 * Is this a bug with VSTest (aka Visual Studio Test Explorer, `dotnet test`, `dotnet vstest`, or `vstest.console.exe`)?
 Open those issues here: https://github.com/xunit/visualstudio.xunit/issues/